MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

      |334|01/28/2018|Sale|Sales Shipment|102043|TEST|BLUE|1|10|1|1|Yes|

 ## <a name="basics-of-item-application"></a>Basics of Item Application
- An item application entry is created for every inventory transaction to link the cost recipient to its cost source so that the cost can be forwarded according to the costing method.
+ An item application entry is created for every stock transaction to link the cost recipient to its cost source so that the cost can be forwarded according to the costing method.
 For more information, see [Design Details: Item Application](design-details-item-application.md).

 -   For an inbound item ledger entry, the item application entry is created when the item ledger entry is created.